jhpyle/docassemble/_docs/support.md

 internet.

-If deployment is a barrier, you can use the [Docassemble Toolkit], a hosting and support service provided by [community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
+If deployment is a barrier, you can use the [Docassemble Toolkit], a hosting and support service provided by [Community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
+[Community.lawyer] also offers [Law Guides], an app-creation service powered by **docassemble**.

-# Training

-In-person training will be available at [Docacon 2018], a one-day **docassemble** conference to be held on June 22, 2018 in Chicago, Illinois.
+One way to deploy **docassemble** interviews is by using [HelpSelf Legal], a service that allows you to create **docassemble** interviews without writing code directly.

 # Tutorials